svmiller/dragracer/cran-comments.md

 ## Downstream dependencies

-This is a new package with no downstream dependencies to note.
+This is a simple update of a data package with no downstream dependencies to note.